Data

 If using for analysis or reporting, please cite the public supply well location dataset as:

-• Domestic Well Count: the count of private domestic wells per section, based on Department of Water Resources’ OSCWR database
+• Domestic Well Count: the count of domestic wells per section, based on the point-parcel domestic well layer created by the Water Equity Science Shop (WESS).

-If using for analysis or reporting, please cite the domestic well community dataset as:
+If using for analysis or reporting, please cite the domestic well area dataset as:

 Contact: Clare Pace, Ph.D., MPH, cpace@berkeley.edu, UC Berkeley, Environmental Science Policy and Management, Water Equity Science Shop